 - Comment Spam – Leave the spam up, get it indexed, and watch your results rocket to the bottom.
 It’s the “broken windows” theory of SEO.

 - Unnatural Growth Patterns – Google will look carefully at your link growth for any signs of unnatural acquisition.
-This isn’t to say that if you get on the front page of Digg and garner 20k visitors and as a result, 100 fresh links that you will be penalized.
-What is likely though is they will take a closer look if your brand new domain arrives out of the gate with one page of content and 10,000 links overnight.
+This isn’t to say that if you get on the front page of Reddit and garner 20k visitors and as a result, 100 fresh links you will be penalized.
+What is likely though is they will take a closer look if your brand-new domain arrives out of the gate with one page of content and 10,000 links overnight.

 - Lack of Link Diversity – Are your links coming from friends and your own sites or are they arriving naturally because your content is awesome?

-- Thin or Spammy Content – Duplicate, scraped or feed content, or spammy gibberish is likely to get marked down.
+- Thin or Spammy Content – Duplicate, scraped or automated content, or spammy gibberish is likely to get marked down.
 As you would expect, Google is aiming to promote the highest quality.
-They will use human checks, algorithms and watch the behaviour of their customers to see if what they are delivering meets expectations.
+They will use human checks, algorithms and watch the behavior of their customers to see if what they are delivering meets expectations.

-So the first element to emphasize is make your site evolve as naturally as possible!
+So the first element to emphasize is to make your site evolve as naturally as possible!

 “You can manufacture authority with a very intelligent link building campaign but more often than not it’s the natural growth of the site and links with other sites in the same industry that gives Google reason to trust the site.”